solid/authentication-panel/proposals/HttpSignature.md

 Link: </comments/.acl>; rel=acl
 ```

-The `Link` header with a `rel` value of `acl` works as described in [Web Access Control Spec](https://github.com/solid/web-access-control-spec/), and allows clients connecting to a resource to know what credentials they need to present in order to gain access to the resource.
+The `Link` header with a `rel` value of `acl` works as described in [Web Access Control Spec](https://github.com/solid/web-access-control-spec/), and allows clients connecting to a resource, to know what credentials they need to gain access to the resource.
 Without such a `Link` the client would only be able to guess what key to send.
-This could lead to a serious loss of privacy for the client, if it had to try each of its credentials on every resource (see [Minimial Credential Disclosure Use Case](https://solid.github.io/authorization-panel/authorization-ucr/#uc-minimalcredentials)).
-Either that, or it would lead to the client not accessing resources it had the right to access.
-Presenting the rules for access avoids clients having to choose between such unappealing extreemes.
+This leads to the following dilemna: either the client looses privacy by randomly having to present its credentials, allowing the server to correlate those identies, or the client has to resign itself to not accessing resources it is actually entitled to.
+Presenting the access rules avoids clients having to choose between such unappealing extremes.

-Note: With [HTTP/2 server Push](https://tools.ietf.org/html/rfc7540#section-8.2), the server could immediately push the content of the linked-to Access Control document to the client, assuming reasonably that the client would have connected with the right key had it known the rules.
+Note: With [HTTP/2 server Push](https://tools.ietf.org/html/rfc7540#section-8.2), the server could immediately push the content of the linked-to Access Control document to the client, assuming reasonably that the client would have connected with the key had it known the rules.
 It may also be possible to send the relevant ACL rules directly in the body of the response (see discussion on [issue 167](https://github.com/solid/authentication-panel/issues/167)).

-The Access Control rule could be as simple as stating that the user needs to be authenticated with a key, but any number of more complicated use cases are possible, as described in the [Use Cases and Requirements Document](https://solid.github.io/authorization-panel/wac-ucr/).
+The Access Control rule could be as simple as stating that the user needs to be authenticated with a key.
+Any number of more complicated use cases are possible, as described in the [Use Cases and Requirements Document](https://solid.github.io/authorization-panel/wac-ucr/).

 If the client can find a key that satisfies the Access Control Rules, then it can use the corresponding private key to sign the headers in (3) as specified by [Signing HTTP Messages](https://w3c-ccg.github.io/did-method-key/) and pass a link to the key in the `keyid` field as a URL.

-Assuming that Alice's client after parsing the Access Control Rules, found that `</keys/alice#>` satisfies the stated requirements.
-If allowed by Alice via policy or direct interaction, the client could create a signing string for the `@request-target` pseudo-header with that key.
+Assume that Alice's client, after parsing the Access Control Rules found that `/keys/alice#` satisfies the stated requirements.
+If the client is allowed to use that key, it can create a signing string for the `@request-target` pseudo-header.
 The generated signing string would be, after single slash encoding from RFC8792:

 ```text
 "@request-target": get /comments/